natemeyer001/MechaCar_Statistical_Analysis/README.md

 Note: AWD is either 0 or 1 with 1's representing cars with All Wheel Drive

-*Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?*
+**Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?**
 The vehicle length and the ground clearance both have very small p-values: 0.000000000026, and 0.0000000521 respectively.
-Since their p-values are much smaller than our typical 0.05% threshold, they provide a non-random amount of variance to the mpg values in the dataset.
+Since their p-values are much smaller than our typical 0.05 threshold, they provide a non-random amount of variance to the mpg values in the dataset.
+On the other hand, vehicle_weight, spoiler_angle, and AWD all had p-values over three times the threshold.
+Since the p-values are larger than the threshold, they are likely to produce random amounts of variance.

+COMPLETE STUFF BELOW

-Is the slope of the linear model considered to be zero?
-Why or why not?
+**Is the slope of the linear model considered to be zero?
+Why or why not?**
+No - the p-value for the

-Does this linear model predict mpg of MechaCar prototypes effectively?
-Why or why not?
+**Does this linear model predict mpg of MechaCar prototypes effectively?
+Why or why not?**
+The R-sqaured value is 0.7149 which indicates a strong correlation, and the p-value is 0.0000000000535 which suggests we should